-Over 80% of England & Wales is now registered and large parts of the land that aren’t are most likely to be owned by the Crown, the aristocracy or the Church.
-The reason why it has never been registered is because it has never been sold, which was one of the main triggers for compulsory registration.
+Over 80% of England and Wales is now registered and large parts of the land that aren’t are most likely to be owned by the Crown, the aristocracy, or the Church.
+The reason why it has never been registered is that it has never been sold, which is one of the main triggers for compulsory registration.

 Some people think that unregistered land isn’t owned by anyone or refer to it as ‘no man’s land’.
-But this isn’t right, in England & Wales all land is owned by somebody, even if the legal owner can’t be identified.
-For example ownerless property can pass to the crown by law, and referred to as Bona Vacantia.
+But this isn’t right.
+In England and Wales, all land is owned by somebody, even if the legal owner can’t be identified.
+For example, ownerless property (referred to as Bona Vacantia) can pass to the crown by law.

 So, where to start?

-Once you have checked and are sure that the land or property isn’t registered, then it is probably best to start your detective work in the surrounding area and making enquiries, for example:
+Once you have checked and are sure that the land or property isn’t registered, then it is probably best to start your detective work in the surrounding area and make enquiries.
+You could:

-- Depending on where the land or property is located, there may be county or local authority records which provide a clue – Yorkshire and Middlesex have their own deeds registries, but to make a search you need to know the name of previous or current owners, whilst other counties have County Records Offices;
+- search county or local authority records for clues – Yorkshire and Middlesex have their own deeds registries, but to make a search you need to know the name of previous or current owners, whilst other counties have County Records Offices;

-Check with your local authority to see if any planning applications have been submitted over the years.
-By law applicants currently have to sign either a Certificate A to say they are the owner or Certificate B where they say they have served notice on the owner who they have to name.
+check with your local authority to see if any planning applications have been submitted over the years.
+By law, applicants currently have to sign either a Certificate A to say they are the owner or Certificate B where they say they have served notice on the owner who they have to name; and